 Receipts below show how I have spent the money so far

-After visiting the minefield in Cambodia last year, I suggested to Apopo who train the Hero Rats, to put the project on the website below, where people in Australia can donate directly in AUD with no loss of bank fees or charges,
+After visiting the minefield in Cambodia in 2016, I suggested to Apopo, who train the Hero Rats, to put the project on the website below, where people in Australia can donate directly in AUD with no loss of bank fees or charges,

 Receipt for donation of $500 (less bank transfer fee) to MAGInternational for UXO clearance in Laos February 2017